-While it’s important for me to understand and learn about your past I believe that our primary focus needs to be in the present.
-Often, when we are wounded, the now mirrors the past.
-Thus, there’s no real need to focus extensively on the past since the present is already mirroring that time.
+While it’s crucial that we make connections between the past and present as a means to understand the origins of your behaviors I believe that our primary focus needs to be in the here and now.
+Often, when we are wounded, our current experience mirrors the past.
+Thus, our work will not focus exclusively on the past since the present is already mirroring that time.

 Perhaps the most important tenet of my counseling philosophy is that each client needs to feel that they are working with someone unbiased whom they deeply trust.
-With all my clients I strive to create an environment of neutrality, safety, and confidentiality because it is in this atmosphere that true change and growth is nurtured to maturity.
+With all my clients I strive to create an environment of neutrality, safety, and confidentiality because it is in this atmosphere that true change and growth are nurtured to full expression.

-By way of methods, I weave together a compassionate ACT based approach that is grounded in Cognitive Behavioral Therapy, psychodynamic and humanistic therapies and is infused with mindfulness, body-centered awareness, and hypnotherapy.
+By way of methods, I am highly integrative.
+I weave together a compassionate ACT based approach that is grounded in Cognitive Behavioral Therapy, ego-state therapy, psychodynamic and humanistic therapies and is infused with mindfulness, body-centered awareness, EMDR trauma therapy, and hypnotherapy.

 As a coach, I use the momentum coaching method.